 Beginning a new project should be made easier if you have been using your writer’s notebook frequently and wisely.

-Forum assignment activity 1: Generating a new story
+Activity 3.2: Generating a new story

 Look through your notebook to see whether there are any ideas there you might be ready to use for a story.
 If there are, remind yourself of the things we have already said about getting started.
 Try to start something new – different from the character sketch and the story prompted by the radio.